 Functional Training

-Knee osteoarthritis often develops alongside or is accelerated by meniscal tears.
-For lateral meniscus tears, our preservation-first approach is supported by evidence-based research.
-Recent research published in the Sage Journals (view ) and the National Library of Medicine (view ) strongly points out biological repair dynamics that supports stem cell therapy to treat osteoarthritis progression.
+Knee osteoarthritis is a degenerative joint disease that often progresses over time.
+Our preservation-first approach is supported by evidence-based research.
+Recent research published in the Sage Journals (view) and the National Library of Medicine (view) has explored stem cell therapy in the context of osteoarthritis.

 Clinical Insight:

-Our approach combines mesenchymal stem cell therapy with targeted rehabilitation to address both the structural damage and inflammatory components of knee degeneration.
-Learn more about other common joint injuries and treatment options.
+Our approach combines mesenchymal stem cell therapy with targeted rehabilitation and nutrition to address both structural and inflammatory components of knee osteoarthritis.

-If you're experiencing knee pain, swelling, or limited mobility, a comprehensive knee evaluation is the essential first step toward effective treatment.
+If you're experiencing knee pain, swelling, or limited mobility, a comprehensive knee evaluation is a helpful first step toward developing a supportive plan.

 Common Symptom